sneakaway-studio/tally-tracker-explorer/README.md

 NCSU Visualization Studio | Windows | 15360 x 1080 | 12.52:1 | --- | Formerly (27053 x 2160).
 Remaining issues: what events correspond to lines in display? is audio mixed correctly? is Control panel completely visible?
 iPad | iOS | 1536 x 2048 | 1.33 | iPad 3&4, Air 1&2, Mini 2&3 | ---

+## Troubleshooting

+If you select a non-native resolution in the control panel, the clickable of buttons may be misaligned.
+To fix, select resolution that matches your device.

+If you encounter a security warning, see above under Installation.

 ## Credits